Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 It is unclear what parameters people use in practice.

+TODO: look at what OpenSSL and GnuTLS do by default?

 ### Use in TLS

 In TLS 1.2 (or lower), RSA-PSS signatures are never used, except via X.509.